robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 If a variable is defined in the `*** Variables ***` section of a suite file and is dynamically defined using the `VAR` syntax at the suite level, the variable value is overwritten with the new value.

 If a global variable is defined using the command line, and a suite-level variable with the same name is dynamically defined, the suite variable now shadows the global variable and has higher priority as long as the suite is in scope.
-As soon as the suite is finished or a sub-suite is executed, the global variable is again in scope with higher priority.
+Once the suite is finished or a sub-suite is executed, the global variable returns to scope with higher priority.

 **Recommendation**:
 Suite variables should be defined using uppercase letters, like `${SUITE_VARIABLE}`, to distinguish them from local variables.
 These variables should be defined in the `*** Variables ***` section of the suite file, even if they are dynamically overwritten during execution, so they are visible in the editor or IDE and can be used for auto-completion and static code analysis.